 Samaritan Inns was founded in 1985 to help homeless and addicted people transform their lives.
-Each year, several hundred men and women enter a month-long certified program based on nationally recognized best practices in the field.
-Many move on to a six-month transitional living program, where they practice drug and alcohol-free lives, and learn to manage their finances and hold a job.
+Each year, hundreds of men, women, and families enter a 28-day certified program based on nationally recognized best practices.
+Many move on to a five-month transitional living program, where they practice drug and alcohol-free lives, and learn to manage finances and hold a job.
 The final step, a two-year program where clients live in cooperative apartments, reinforces recovery.
+One Inn is reserved for women and children, allowing addicted mothers to continue to live with their kids while in treatment, significantly reducing the risk of relapse.
 One year after graduation, over 90% live in their own homes, sober and employed.
-The staff really understands the needs of the population it serves; 75% were formerly homeless and addicted themselves.
-In addition, a new program allows women with addiction to continue to live with their kids while in treatment.
-The program addresses a critically under-served population in DC: homeless and addicted mothers who are twice as likely to relapse into substance abuse when separated from their children.
-This kind of innovation clearly merits your support!
+The staff understands that new futures are within reach; half were formerly homeless and addicted themselves.
+Quite simply, your support rebuilds lives.

 Headquarters: DC-Ward 1